cmclellen/cmclellen.github.io/resume.markdown

       - name: Allied Credit
         type: Customer Web Portal
         characteristics:
-        - Helped develop a Customer portal that was build as a React SPA fronting an API.
+        - Helped develop a Customer portal built using React fronting an Azure Function hosted API.
-        - Drove the implementation in alignment with the key pillars of the Azure Well-Architected Framework.
+        - Drove the alignment with the key pillars of the Azure (WAF) Well-Architected Framework.
-        - Built out the Azure DevOps CI/CD pipelines to build, test and deploy to the various environments.
-        - Delivered bi-weekly presentations to the customer, highlighting the progress of the app.
+        - Delivered bi-weekly presentations to the customer, showcasing the latest features that had been implemented and in so doing, communicated tangible progress.
         - Remediated issues identified during the PEN testing excercise.
-        - Developed the IaC scripts to provision resources to Azure, including the provisioning and configuration of Azure Front Door and WAF (Web Application Firewall).
+        - Developed the IaC scripts to provision resources to Azure, including provisioning and configuration of Azure Front Door and WAF (Web Application Firewall).

       - name: Adica
         type: Migration of SQL Server BI workloads to Azure